eszaher/Manifold-Integrated-Gradients/README.md

 #### 112 Flowers Dataset

 1. **Download**: Access the [112 Flowers Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) and download it.
-2. **Extract**: Decompress the dataset into the `datasets/112_flowers` directory
+2. **Extract**: Decompress the dataset into the `datasets/oxford_flowers` directory

 ### Configuration

-Update the project's configuration file to reflect the path and name of the dataset to use
+Update the project's configuration file to reflect the path and name of the dataset to use.

 ## Training Instructions
 ### Environment Setup